beejjorgensen/bgnet/src/bgnet.md

 Things get weird from here, so just read through and bear with me.

-My First Struct™---`struct addrinfo`\index{struct addrinfo@\texttt{struct
+My First Struct™---`struct addrinfo`. [ixtt[struct addrinfo]]
-addrinfo}}.
 This structure is a more recent invention, and is used to prep the socket address structures for subsequent use.
 It's also used in host name lookups, and service name lookups.
 That'll make more sense later when we get to actual usage, but just know for now that it's one of the first things you'll